lelsheri/system-v10/erpnext/docs/user/manual/en/non_profit/Volunteer/volunteer.md

 The Volunteer doctype allows you to record the Volunter details.

-Volunteer are simply contacts in your ERPNext database with one or more volunteering program.
+Volunteer are simply contacts in your Revalue ERP database with one or more volunteering program.
 The contact may be an individual, a household, an organisation, or some other contact sub-type

 To create new Volunteer go to: